 You are here: Website creation > Web Design

-The Web design process at lilac-media is clearly structured and user-centered.
-In four phases – Analysis, Concept, visual design and finalization – an individual design emerges that deliberately stands out from the crowd.
-No boilerplate, no ready-made themes.
-Christiane Schenke, a design graduate with over 20 years of experience and a graduate of Burg Giebichenstein, provides tailor-made solutions – whether for freelancers, startups, SMEs, or non-profit organizations.
+The web design process at lilac-media is clearly structured and user-centered, methodically guiding you towards a unique web design.
+In four phases – Analysis, Concept Design, Visual Design, and Finalization – we create a custom design that intentionally stands out from the crowd.
+No website builders, no off-the-shelf themes.
+Christiane Schenke, a diplomaed designer with 25 years of experience and a graduate of Burg Giebichenstein, delivers tailor-made solutions – for freelancers, startups, SMEs, or non-profits.

 - Phase 2: Design Concept

-Our approach ensures that the design takes into account user needs, brand identity and the client's individual goals.
+Our approach ensures that the web design takes into account user needs, brand identity, and individual client goals.

 Phase 1: Design Analysis

-Goal: Understanding of the client, industry, users, and competitors.
+Goal: Understanding the client, industry, users, and competitors.

 Input:

-- Information from the client (company, target audience, goals, design ideas)
+- Information from the client (company, target audience, goals, design preferences)

 Process / Steps: